HarcourtsAcademy/grav-ha-user/pages/02.qualifications/01.australia/05.tasmania/tasmania-property-representative.md

   - id: CPPDSM4080

 course_structure: |
-  A blended learning program consisting of a number of online pre-course tasks, 4 days in class training, one-on-one coaching in the field with the student's office manager with accompanying in the field project work, and then a final 2 days in class training.
+  A blended learning program consisting of a number of online pre-course tasks followed by 5 days in class training.

   <h3>Property Agents Board Exam</h3>